Dallas Flower Florist

 Design

-Some of our sketches and low-fidelity designs
+Some of our sketches and mid-fidelity designs

 To ensure a consistent and uniform design, we created a comprehensive UI kit that includes a color palette, typography, buttons, and other essential design elements.
+Given that the floral products are naturally vibrant and eye-catching, we opted for muted, earthy tones in the interface to avoid visual competition.
+This choice allows the flowers to remain the focal point while creating a calm, elegant, and user-friendly browsing experience.

 UI Kit